Vision IAS penalty: CCPA fines ed-tech firm ₹11 lakh for misleading ads about student performance in UPSC exams | Company Business News

 The news report citing the investigation revealed that only 116 students had opted for services such as test series for preliminary and mains examinations, one-time Abhyaas tests, and mock interview programmes.

-CCPA also noted that while Shubham Kumar, who was AIR 1, UPSC CSE 2020, enrolled as a classroom student in the GS Foundation Batch, and not the flagship courses, the company concealed similar information about other candidates as well, creating the wrong impression.
+CCPA also noted that while Shubham Kumar, who was AIR 1 in UPSC CSE 2020, enrolled as a classroom student in the GS Foundation Batch rather than the flagship courses, the company concealed similar information about other candidates as well, creating the wrong impression.

-“In view of the recurring nature of the violation, the present instance was treated as a subsequent contravention, warranting the imposition of a higher penalty in the interest of protecting consumers,” the CCPA said in its official statement, cited in the agency report.
+“In view of the recurring nature of the violation, the present instance was treated as a subsequent contravention, warranting the imposition of a higher penalty in the interest of protecting consumers,” CCPA said in its official statement cited in the agency report.

 So far, the authority has issued 57 notices to various coaching institutes for misleading advertisements and unfair trade practices, which amount to ₹1.09 crore in penalties imposed on 28 institutes.

-CCPA emphasised that all coaching institutes are mandated to ensure truthful and transparent disclosure of information in their advertisements, for students to make fair and informed decisions.
+CCPA emphasised that all coaching institutes are mandated to ensure truthful and transparent disclosure of information in their advertisements, so that students can make fair and informed decisions.